 Article from the “Daily Beast” – In an attempt to dehumanize their opponents, state TV’s pundits and hosts have taken to describing Ukrainians as “the unclean”—with one even calling “modern Ukraine” “Gollum.”

 5. The Leader – Volodmyr Zelenskyy

-One man who is showing courage, talent and resolve in order to defend the autonomy, freedom and property of the Ukrainian nation is the current president of the country – Zelenskyy.
+One man who is showing courage, talent, resolvem and empathy in order to defend the autonomy, freedom and dignity of the Ukrainian nation is the current president of the country – Zelenskyy.

-He has been an incredible communicator, creating solidarity with Ukraine around the world, making powerful requests and inspiring many with his clarity, vulnerability and energy.
+He has been an incredible communicator, creating solidarity with Ukraine around the world, making powerful requests and inspiring many with his clarity, vulnerability and empathy.